rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 who is not productive, <br>
 does not publish often, <br>
 never went to a big-school, <br>
-forever a small member of the MLCollective.
+forever, a small member of the MLCollective.
 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>